Wtyd/githooks/README.md

   <a href="https://github.com/Wtyd/githooks/actions?query=workflow%3A%22Schedule CI%22" title="Build"><img src="https://github.com/Wtyd/githooks/workflows/Schedule CI/badge.svg"></a>
 </p>

-# Wtyd/GitHooks
+# 1. Wtyd/GitHooks
 Are many other tools and composer plugins for manage git hooks.
 But GitHooks offers:
 * Standalone app.
-GitHooks is a binary (.phar) so its dependencies don't interfere with your application's dependencies.
+GitHooks is a binary ([.phar](https://www.php.net/phar)) so its dependencies don't interfere with your application's dependencies.
-* Is managed with composer.
+* Is managed with Composer.
 You don't need other tools like Phive or others.
 * Crentralizes all QA tools configuration (all of supported tools at least).
 * It abstracts developers away from how QA tools have to be executed by using only the `githooks tool name-of-the-tool` command.
 * You can also create your own scripts and configure any git hook.

 Further, it can be used together with javascript validation tools like [typicode/husky](https://github.com/typicode/husky) if you have hybrid projects.

-# Requirements
+# 2. Requirements
 * PHP >= 7.1
 * The tools you need to check the code.
 * Or your owns scripts for the hooks.

-# Install
+# 3. Install
-1. GitHooks must be installed like dev requirement with composer.
-Currently, it does not have [.phar](https://www.php.net/phar) packaging.
+#### 1. GitHooks must be installed like dev requirement with composer:
     ```bash
     composer require --dev wtyd/githooks
     ```